fdefelici/vscode-clove-unit/README.md

     "testExecPath" : "bin\\test.exe"
 }
 ```
 > NOTE: You can use your own configuration and preferred build command.
+In case, test project build is already managed by your IDE (or by other extensions) you can skip `buildCommand` configuration (either by removing the attribute or by configuring as an empty string).

 ### Test UI:
 Test UI will appear like this: